Search legal guides

 Under a vesting trust the income or capital gain or assets of the trust are vested in the beneficiaries and the beneficiaries are said to have vested rights … Under a discretionary trust, the trustees usually have the discretion as to whether and how much of the income or capital of the trust to distribute to the beneficiaries[; the beneficiaries] merely have contingent/discretionary rights (hope or spes) …

 For tax purposes the word “beneficiary” is read very widely — it catches both vested and purely discretionary (contingent) beneficiaries.
-SARS’s Interpretation Note 67 spells this out:
+The Income Tax Act defines the term in section 1(1):

 Source — the actual words

-“beneficiary” in relation to a trust means a person who has a vested or contingent interest in all or a portion of the receipts or accruals or the assets of that trust; [IN 67 adds:] “This definition is wide and includes capital and income beneficiaries with vested rights and discretionary beneficiaries … A contingent beneficiary whose rights are dependent upon, for example, reaching a specific age, will … also be a ‘beneficiary’ prior to that date.”
+“[B]eneficiary” in relation to a trust means a person who has a vested or contingent interest in all or a portion of the receipts or accruals or the assets of that trust;

 A practical consequence: the trustees may decide each year who receives what, but a discretionary beneficiary cannot demand a distribution and does not own any trust asset.
 The age of majority for an adult beneficiary is 18 (Children’s Act 38 of 2005, s 17) — relevant because the attribution rules bite hardest while a beneficiary child is still a minor.
 See the full beneficiaries page.